 Certain master’s programs, such as MBAs, often require candidates to have formal work experience to be admitted.
 While focusing on your education is essential, ensure you always follow admission guidelines to avoid missing any requirements.

-Highlight skills you learned as an undergraduate
+Highlight the skills you learned as an undergraduate

 Your graduate school resume skills section should highlight the hard and soft skills you acquired as an undergrad that apply to your master’s program.

-Remember, you don’t always need formal work experience to acquire strong skills.
+Remember, you don’t always need formal work experience to acquire relevant skills.
 Through your coursework, extracurricular activities, and volunteer and internship experience, you’ve likely developed various transferable skills you can list, like analytical skills.

 Here’s an example of a graduate school resume’s skill section: